Endeavour Lotteries vs RSL Art Union 2026: Registration Verification & Legitimacy Check

 Understanding Charity Lottery Registration in Australia

-Australian charity lotteries operate under strict regulation.
-The ACNC (Australian Charities and Not-for-profits Commission) maintains a public register of all registered charities.
-Any charity running a lottery in Australia must be registered with the ACNC and must comply with state-based gaming legislation.
-This dual-layer system protects participants: federal oversight ensures financial accountability, while state regulators enforce gaming rules.
+Australian charity lotteries have strict rules.
+The ACNC (Australian Charities and Not-for-profits Commission) keeps a public list of all registered charities.
+Any charity running a lottery must register with the ACNC.
+They must also follow state gaming laws.

 How to Check ACNC Registration for Endeavour Lotteries

-Verifying Endeavour Lotteries' legitimacy takes five minutes and requires no technical skill.
-Visit the ACNC Charity Register and search for "Endeavour Foundation" or use its ABN [VERIFY ABN ON OFFICIAL REGISTER].
-The search returns a detailed charity profile.
+Checking Endeavour Lotteries takes five minutes.
+You need no special skills.
+Visit the ACNC Charity Register.
+Search for "Endeavour Foundation" or its ABN [VERIFY ABN ON OFFICIAL REGISTER].
+You will see the charity profile.

 What to Look for in the ACNC Register Entry

-Registration Status: Must show "Registered".
-Suspended, cancelled, or pending status indicates the charity cannot legally conduct lotteries.
+Registration Status: It must say "Registered".
+Suspended or cancelled status means the charity cannot run lotteries.

-Deductible Gift Recipient (DGR) Status: Check if the charity holds DGR status.
-This means donations are tax deductible.
-It's not required for lottery operation, but it signals higher financial transparency standards.
+Deductible Gift Recipient (DGR) Status: Check if the charity has DGR status.
+This means your donation is tax deductible.
+It shows higher financial standards.

 How to Check ACNC Registration for RSL Art Union

-RSL Art Union operates through RSL LifeCare Foundation, a separate registered charity.
-Search the ACNC register for "RSL LifeCare Foundation" or its ABN [VERIFY ABN ON OFFICIAL REGISTER].
-RSL LifeCare also operates aged care and veterans' services, so the lottery is one of several fundraising activities.
+RSL Art Union works through RSL LifeCare Foundation.
+This is a separate registered charity.
+Search the ACNC for "RSL LifeCare Foundation" or its ABN [VERIFY ABN ON OFFICIAL REGISTER].
+RSL LifeCare also runs aged care and veteran services.

 Key Differences Between Endeavour Lotteries & RSL Art Union